‘The Young And The Restless’ Recap For Tuesday: Nick Shoots Down Phyllis

 — Young and Restless (@YandR_CBS) February 28, 2019

 Meanwhile, Phyllis (Gina Tognoni) showed up at Nick’s (Joshua Morrow).
-He thought she stopped by to pack up some more of her stuff.
+He thought she stopped by to pack up more of her stuff.
 However, she had other plans.
-Now that her testimony is over, Phyllis wanted to make up with Nick and continue their relationship.
+Now that her testimony is over, Phyllis wanted to make up with Nick — and continue their relationship.
 However, Nick revealed that he is entirely over Phyllis, and he called his ex-girlfriend soulless.
-Nick admitted he’d been a fool where it concerned Phyllis and told her to find her way out of his house, and he’d send her things.
+Nick admitted he’d been a fool where Phyllis was concerned, and told her to find her way out of his house.
+He said that he would send her things along.

 Finally, Summer (Hunter King) and Kyle (Michael Mealor) went to the Club to discuss her being a match for Lola (Sasha Calle).
 Summer confronted Kyle about mistreating her recently, and he apologized.
 Kyle told Summer he believes she’s a good person.
 Then, they talked about Summer’s fears over the surgery.
-Summer said she’d be the center of attention and Lola would get a new liver so that it would be a win-win situation.
-Then, Kyle admitted that he’d do anything to get Summer to be Lola’s living donor including a break up with Lola and marry Summer.
-Inquisitr reported that Summer plans to make Kyle pay.
+Summer said she’d be the center of attention — and Lola would get a new liver — so it would be a win-win situation.
+Then, Kyle admitted that he’d do anything to get Summer to be Lola’s living donor — including breaking up with Lola in order to marry Summer.
+The Inquisitr reported that Summer plans to make Kyle pay.